Submitting your Quadrennial Report

 6. Saving and completing your report

-Once you have satisfactorily completed the online reporting form, you can save it by clicking on the “Save” button at the bottom of the page.
+Once you have satisfactorily completed the online reporting form, you must save it by clicking on the “Save” button at the bottom of the page.
 After that, please click on the “Submit” button.
 If you fail to click on the "submit" button, the report will not reach us.

-Once you have submitted the report, you will receive an automated response that acknowledges receipt of your report.
+When you have submitted the report, you will receive an automated response that acknowledges receipt of your report.

 Our staff will review your report before deciding to submit it to the Committee.
 If we have questions or concerns on your report, we will contact you.
 Under normal circumstances, your report will be reviewed by the Committee on NGOs during one of its two annual sessions, either in January or in May each year.
 In order to check the status of your quadrennial report, please log in to our website with your user name and password.